-Pemmican is a traditional Canadian or Native American food that is a concentrated mixture of protein and fat.
-The word pemmican comes from the
+Pemmican is a traditional Canadian or Native American food with a concentrated mixture of protein and fat.

 In addition, it is a perfect snack for traveling, hiking, camping, or during crises where cooking meals are challenging.
 This food doesn't need any refrigeration, and it is lightweight.